-Tierra del Fuego is divided between Chile and Argentina, with Argentina controlling the eastern half of the main island and Chile controlling the western half of the main island plus the islands south of Beagle Channel.
+Tierra del Fuego is divided between Chile and Argentina, with Argentina controlling the eastern half of the main island and Chile holding the western half plus the islands south of the Beagle Channel.

-For 350 years after Magellan's voyage, the region was left in the undisputed occupation of its indigenous peoples, the Ona, Yahgan, and Alacaluf Indians, but after 1880 colonization by Chilean and Argentine nationals was sparked by the introduction of sheep farming and the discovery of gold.
+For 350 years after Magellan's voyage, the region was left in the undisputed occupation of its indigenous peoples: the Ona, Yahgan, and Alacaluf Indians.

+The 1880 colonization by Chilean and Argentine nationals was sparked by the introduction of sheep farming and the discovery of gold.
 The discovery of petroleum at Manantiales in 1945 converted the northern part of Tierra del Fuego into Chile's only oil field.

 The archipelago is divided by an east-west channel, the Beagle Channel, immediately south of the main island.
 The largest islands south of the Beagle Channel are Hoste and Navarino.

 The western part of the main island, and almost all the other islands, belong to Chile.
 They are part of the Magallanes y Antártica Chilena Region, the capital and chief town of Punta Arenas, situated on the mainland across the strait.